roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-05 ****** byJust_Plain_Bob© The next morning I told BJ that even though it was a Sunday, one of the days that I told her would always be a party day, she could look forward to a quiet night with just me.
+The next morning I told BJ that even though it was a Sunday, one of the days that I told her would always be a party day, she could look forward to a quiet night with just me.
 She gave me a look that said, "Yeah, right!
 What kind of shit are you going to pull on me now."

  "Okay, you're right, I do have an ulterior motive.
 I told you that you could make plans to do what ever you wanted between Monday and Thursday, but because of your period I have to change plans.
 I'm giving you tonight in exchange for Wednesday.
 I trust that your period will be over by then."